- READER REVIEWS

-Tue-Thu and Sat-Sun, 10am-6pm; Thu, 10am-9pm; Mon, closed
+Tue-Wed and Fri-Sun, 10am-6pm; Thu, 10am-9pm; Mon, closed

 ICP offers an MFA and certificate programs in photography, though classes are also open to non-degree students.
 There are a variety of one to 10 week courses, weekend workshops, and one-day seminars.
 The school also has a weekly lecture series during the semester.
 Call 212-857-0001 for course schedule and registration.
-The school is located across the street at 1114 Sixth Ave.
+The school is located at 1114 Sixth Ave.